fenghang454/fenghang454.github.io/_pages/research.md

 ![Phase transition](/images/Phase_transition.png)

+# Other topics
+On-going

-## 2. Large-deformation simulation
+## 2. Computational mechanics
-I use the Material Point Method to simulate the full process of submarine landslides, local scour, and soil surface erosion, capturing the pre-failure initiation, post-failure flow, runout, and deposition.
+Real-world geohazards (e.g., landslides and soil surface erosion) usually has the large-deformation, large-scale, and multi-physics characteristic.
+Hence, we use the continuum-based numerical model to develop an efficient numerical platform.

 Key topics include:
-The numerical model is first developed and validated under 2D plane-strain conditions.
-It is then extended to 3D to account for realistic geometry, spatial variability, and lateral spreading.
+- Large deformation numerical model: FVM, MPM, and CEL
+- Computational fluid dynamics: LBM, MPM, SPH

+# Multiphysics MPM model
+We develop the two-phase two-point MPM model for real-world submarine landslides.
 ![Huangtian landslide simulation](/images/Huangtian.gif)

-## 3. CFD by MPM
+# CFD by MPM
-I use the Material Point Method to model the incompressible flow problem in CFD.
+We use the cut-cell MPM for the incompressible flow past a cylinder.
 ![flow_past_cylinder simulation](/images/Flow_cylinder.gif)

+## 3. AI-based application
+I integrated the finite element method (FEM) with machine learning (ML) to address foundation bearing capacity problems.